Download and print as a PDF (546kB pdf)

 Who can I speak to for more information and advice?

-If you would like more information about hormone treatment, ask your surgeon, cancer specialist (oncologist), breast care nurse or other health professional.
+If you would like more information about your anti-hormone treatment, contact your surgeon, cancer specialist (oncologist), breast care nurse or other health professional.

 Useful contacts and websites